bcgov/mobile-developer-guide/docs/google_app_signing.md

 If you're using a different git host, review its documentation on how to create a CI/CD pipeline.
 Use its secret feature to store the key and password securely.

 If you don't use a CI/CD pipeline, store the key and password somewhere securely.

+You may request an upload key reset if the key is lost.
+Access to this feature is restricted by Google.
+The account holder from the Developer Experience team will submit the reset request.
+[Contact us](contact.md) to start this process.

 We encourage teams to use a CI/CD pipeline.
 It provides repeatable builds and safely stores the credentials.

 ### App Signing Key